Skip to main content Skip to footer

 CONOR AT CRUISE WEEK EUROPE WITH A DEDICATED BUSINESS UNIT

-Five years since it started in 2018 up to 2023, this business unit has seen an increase of +65%.
-It recorded particularly significant growth between 2022 and 2023, with +31%: these results have seen it position and establish itself among the leading players on the European cruise ship market.
+In the five years from its launch in 2018 up to 2023, the maritime catering business unit will see an increase of +65%.
+Its growth will be particularly significant between 2022 and 2023, at +31%: these results have positioned and established it among the leading players on the European cruise market.

-The number of cruise passengers is constantly growing in Europe, and 90% of guests say they would like to go on another cruise.
+The number of cruise passengers in Europe is growing steadily, and 90% of guests say they would like to take another cruise.
 Forecasts for 2024 are encouraging.
-It is estimated that the number of passengers could exceed the figure recorded in 2019, with outstanding performances, in particular, for Italy.
+It is estimated that the number of passengers could exceed the figure recorded in 2019, with particularly strong performance in Italy.
 (Source: CLIA – Cruise Lines International Association).

 [Read more]